 Absorption describes the behavior of a liquid the permeates a solid surface.
 DROPimage Advanced is ideal for measuring the rate of absorption in porous solids.

 Adhesion (also called dispersive or adsorptive adhesion) describes the force that holds dissimilar molecules together.
-(See image under Wettability section.)
+(See image under wettability section.)
 In surface science the Work of Adhesion is the interactive force between the liquid and solid phases and we use the Young-Dupree equation as follows:

 In surface science, the term "adhesion" almost always refers to dispersive adhesion.
 In a typical solid-liquid-gas system (such as a drop of liquid on a solid surrounded by air) the contact angle is used to quantify adhesiveness.
 In the cases where the contact angle is low, more adhesion is present.
 This is due to a larger surface area between the liquid and solid and results in higher surface energy.
 The Work of Adhesion explains the interactive force between the liquid and solid phases and the Young-Dupree equation is used to calculate the Work of Adhesion.
 The contact angle of the three-phase system is a function not only of dispersive adhesion (interaction between the molecules in the liquid and the molecules in the solid) but also cohesion (interaction between the liquid molecules themselves).
 Strong adhesion and weak cohesion results in a high degree of wetting, a lyophilic condition with low measured contact angles.
 Conversely, weak adhesion and strong cohesion results in lyophobic conditions with high measured contact angles and poor wetting.